 - Appropriate for non-porous substrates, including film adhesive facestock and metals.

 - Both strong solvent and eco-solvent ink solutions offer high durability for labeling.

 - Not suitable for labels on food packaging that are not an absolute barrier.

 - Some solvents are not suitable for indoor printing systems because of the outgassing of VOCs.

-- Offer rich colors and deliver strong results for label or package marking and coding.
+- Offer rich colors and deliver strong label or package marking and coding results.

 - Fast-drying capabilities

 - Available for TIJ and CIJ printing technologies.

 - UV-curable ink